Counseling Education

 On December 19, 1961, a two-mile (3.2 km) segment of the Capital Beltway (I-495) was opened to traffic between Georgia Avenue (MD 97) and University Boulevard East (MD 193).
 On August 17, 1964, the final segment of the 64-mile (103 km) Beltway was opened to traffic, and a ribbon-cutting ceremony was held near the New Hampshire Avenue interchange, with a speech by Gov. J. Millard Tawes, who called it a "road of opportunity" for Maryland and the nation.

-Washington Metro rail service into Washington, D.C., helped breathe new life into the region starting with the 1978 opening of the Silver Spring station.
+Washington Metro rail service into Washington, D.C., helped breathe new life into the region starting with the 1978 opening of Silver Spring station.
 The Metro Red Line followed the right-of-way of the B&O Metropolitan Branch, with the Metro tracks centered between the B&O's eastbound and westbound mains.
 The Red Line heads south to downtown DC from Silver Spring, running at grade before descending into Union Station.
 By the mid-1990s, the Red Line continued north from the downtown Silver Spring core, entering a tunnel just past the Silver Spring station and running underground to three more stations: Forest Glen, Wheaton, and Glenmont.

 A February 16, 1996, train collision on the Silver Spring section of the Metropolitan line left 11 people dead.
-A MARC commuter train bound for Washington Union Station during the Friday-evening rush hour collided with the Amtrak Capitol Limited train and erupted in flames on a snow-swept stretch of track.
+A MARC commuter train bound for Washington Union Station during the Friday evening rush hour collided with the Amtrak Capitol Limited train and erupted in flames on a snow-swept stretch of track.

 The Maryland State Highway Administration started studies of improvements to the Capital Beltway in 1993, and have continued, off and on, examining a number of alternatives since then, including HOV lanes and high-occupancy toll lanes.